SeeSharpSoft/intellij-csv-validator/README.md

 Enable zero-based column numbering.
 This affects the tooltip info of the text editor as well as column numbering of the table editor.

+##### Value coloring

+Choose the coloring method of values.
+Possible options are:

+- _Rainbow (Column Color)_ - values are colored based on their column.
+- _Simple (Text Color)_ - values are colored based on the defined text color.

+All colors can be adjusted via [CSV Color Scheme](#color-scheme) settings.

 #### Text Editor

 ##### Highlighting